“Stir-Fried” Turmeric Quinoa

 It’s somewhat of a stir-fried quinoa, without the constant stirring.
 The turmeric is warming, the coconut oil creates an amazing buttery texture, but some of the quinoa gets crispy and caramelized.
 It’s such an amazing contrast of texture and flavors!

-I love adding this to my Nourish Bowls, wrapping it up with some veggies and my sprouted hummus in a collard wrap, mixing in steamed veggies like beets and carrots, or just eating it plain.
+I love adding this to my power bowls, wrapping it up with some veggies and my sprouted hummus in a collard wrap, mixing in steamed veggies like beets and carrots, or just eating it plain.
 I hope you love this as much as I do – get creative in different ways you prepare it and eat it.
 Enjoy!

 - Ground turmeric